Accountability and Mindfulness to Our Global Community

 Can The Traveling School still offer a meaningful academic semester if it can’t go overseas?

 Yes!
 The magic of The Traveling School lies within each group of students and faculty.
-We recognize international travel is powerful, as it encourages us to open our eyes to global issues, and we’re heartbroken about how this global pandemic has altered our ability to visit our dear friends in South America and southern Africa.
-As a silver lining, our academic philosophy has no geographical boundaries, we can explore relevant themes in any location using Traveling School place-based curriculum.
+We recognize international travel is powerful, as it encourages us to open our eyes to global issues, and we are heartbroken that this global pandemic has altered our ability to visit our dear friends in South America and southern Africa.
+As a silver lining, our academic philosophy has no geographical boundaries.
+We can explore relevant themes in any location using Traveling School place-based curriculum.
 By learning about complexities in the United States first, students can use a critical lens to analyze parallel themes occurring globally.
 In a way, we will reverse the magnifying glass by looking at issues in our communities first.
 The location is not what makes The Traveling School, it is our emphasis on relevant, place-based experiential education combined with limited technology, strong female mentorship, relationship and confidence–building through academics, outdoor pursuits, community engagement and leadership development.

 When will The Traveling School resume international semester programming?